When Is the Right Time to Have Cataract Surgery?

 At the beginning of cataract formation, it may be easy to improve your vision through glasses, magnification, bifocals, visual aids, and appropriate lighting.
-When the cataract progresses to the point that it impairs vision and the way of life, laser cataract surgery should be the first thing that comes to mind.
+When the cataract progresses to the point that it impairs vision and the way of life, it may be the right time to have cataract surgery.

-Aging is considered as the primary factor of poor vision, but getting cataract surgery is painless and simple enough to give your clear vision back.
+Aging is considered as the primary factor of poor vision, but getting cataract surgery is painless and simple enough to get your clear vision back.
 According to PBA, visiting a certified ophthalmologist to perform cataract surgery is an excellent way to get your vision back, and it is the most successful surgery performed in the US, with more than three million Americans undergoing the surgery every year.

 What Is a Cataract?

 A cataract is identified with the clouding of the natural lens in an eye.
 People who are over 40 are the most affected by cataracts when it comes to vision impairment.
 In addition, cataracts are the world’s primary cause of blindness.

 To understand the seriousness of the widespread effect of cataracts, Prevent Blindness America (PBA) stated that cataracts are more common in comparison to the combined cases of diabetic retinopathy, macular degeneration, and glaucoma.
 Cataracts now affect approximately more than 22 million Americans over the age of 46, and PBA states that the figure will rise to 30 million by 2020.